Tactile corpuscle: Development

 The number of tactile corpuscles per square millimeter of human skin on the fingertips drops fourfold between the ages of 12 and 50.
 The rate at which they are lost correlates well with the age-related loss in touch sensitivity for small probes.

 Function

 Tactile corpuscles are rapidly adapting mechanoreceptors.
 They are sensitive to shape and textural changes in exploratory and discriminatory touch.
 Their acute sensitivity provides the neural basis for reading Braille text.
 Because of their superficial location in the dermis, these corpuscles are particularly sensitive to touch and vibrations, but for the same reasons, they are limited in their detection because they can only signal that something is touching the skin.
+They also contribute to two-point discrimination, allowing the skin to detect stimuli at closely spaced points.

 Any physical deformation of the corpuscle will cause sodium ions to enter it, creating an action potential in the corpuscle's nerve fiber.
 Since they are rapidly adapting or phasic, the action potentials generated quickly decrease and eventually cease (this is the reason one stops "feeling" one's clothes).

 If the stimulus is removed, the corpuscle regains its shape and while doing so (i.e.: while physically reforming) causes another volley of action potentials to be generated.